litmuschaos/chaos-exporter/README.md

   To learn more about Litmus Chaos Experiments & the Litmus Chaos Operator, visit this link: [Litmus Docs](https://docs.litmuschaos.io/)

-- typically deployed along with the chaos-operator deployment, which, in-turn is associated with all chaosengines in the cluster.
+- Typically deployed along with the chaos-operator deployment, which, in-turn is associated with all chaosengines in the cluster.

 - Two types of metrics are exposed:

-  - Common: These metrics are derived from the chaosengine spec/status without and are common to every chaosengine.
+  - Common: These metrics are derived from the chaosengine spec/status and are common to every chaosengine.

-  - Dymanic: Individual Experiment Run Status.
+  - Dymanic: Individual experiment run status.
 The list of experiments may vary across ChaosEngines (or newer tests may be patched into it.
     The exporter reports experiment status as per list in the chaosengine